-From 15 June, it also became mandatory to wear a face covering when using public transport in England, before this rule was later extended to shops, supermarkets, cinemas, betting shops, private hire vehicles and taxis.
+From 15 June, it became mandatory to wear a face covering when using public transport in England, before this rule was later extended to shops, supermarkets, cinemas, betting shops, private hire vehicles and taxis.

 “Evidence suggests that wearing a face covering does not protect you.
-However, if you are infected but have not yet developed symptoms, it may provide some protection for others you come into close contact with.”
+However, if you are infected but have not yet developed symptoms, it may provide some protection for others you come into close contact with," says the government advice.

 The government has used the term “face covering”, rather than “mask”, because it’s keen to keen to distinguish between the former and “the surgical masks or respirators used by healthcare and other workers as part of personal protective equipment.
 These should continue to be reserved for those who need them to protect against risks in their workplace.”

 The guidelines suggest making your own face coverings at home instead.
 But what do you need to do to ensure whatever face covering you're using is safe and effective?
 Here’s everything you need to know.

 How do you wear a face covering “correctly”?